Ryan D. McCarthy: Storming of the U.S. Capitol

 On January 6, 2021, a mob of supporters of Donald Trump stormed the U.S. Capitol, overrunning and assaulting a small group of Capitol Police officers protecting the Capitol.
 Questions were raised about McCarthy's handling of the riots, as the D.C.
-National Guard (which he oversees) was unprepared to aid police and were delayed in responding to the riots once they started.
+National Guard (overseen by McCarthy) were delayed in responding to the riots once they started.
 On March 4 Army Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, said defense officials approved a police request for assistance in about 60 minutes and the D.C.
 National Guard "reacted faster than the most elite forces from a cold start".

 In a testimony to Congress, McCarthy said there had been no plans to have the D.C.
 National Guard assist Capitol police in case events that day escalated.
 D.C.
 National Guard's commanding general, Maj.
 Gen. William Walker, said that McCarthy had instituted unusual restrictions, requiring employment of the quick-reaction force to be approved by the chain of command, which prevented a rapid deployment of the D.C.
 National Guard.

 On November 16, 2021, the Department of Defense Office of Inspector General released their findings on the actions that took place to prepare for and respond to protests at the U.S. Capitol.
 The report concluded that the actions the DoD took before January 6, 2021, to prepare for the planned protests in Washington, D.C., on January 5 and 6, 2021, were appropriate, supported by requirements, consistent with the DoD's roles and responsibilities for DSCA, and compliant with laws, regulations, and other applicable guidance.

 Housing

-August 2018 Reuters came published a damaging report on the state of privatized U.S. military housing.
+In August 2018, Reuters published a damaging report on the state of privatized U.S. military housing.
 According to the report - Army data from other clinics showed at least 77 more high blood-lead tests for children at Fort Polk in Louisiana, Fort Riley in Kansas, and Fort Hood and Fort Bliss in Texas.